-One of the largest and most comprehensive humanities centers in the United States, the Walter Chapin Simpson Center for the Humanities:
+One of the largest and most comprehensive humanities centers in the United States, the Simpson Center for the Humanities is known internationally for its initiatives in public scholarship and the digital humanities.
+It serves a broad-based academic research mission, and its purpose is four-fold:

-- To develop humanistic initiatives at the leading edge of change
+- to underwrite initiatives in the humanities at the leading edge of change

 Read more about: